hpmicro/hpm_sdk/docs/en/sdk/samples/cherryusb/device/rndis/udp_echo/README.md

-# USB RNDIS DEVICE - UDP ECHO
+# CherryUSB RNDIS Device - UDP Echo

 ## Overview

-This example project shows USB RNDIS device implement UDP ECHO
+This example project shows USB RNDIS device implement UDP Echo

 - PC sees a network interface via Device Manager, the MAC address is 20:89:84:6A:96:AA.
 - Application program using lwip stack create a virtual network interface, the MAC address is 20:89:84:6A:96:00.
 DHCP, DNS and UDP servers are implemented.
 The PC enumerated network interface can communicate with virtual network interface through UDP protocol.